The Russia Investigations: How Many More Maria Butinas Are There?

 Butina has been traveling to the United States since 2015 and has been living in Washington, D.C., more or less full time on a student visa while enrolled at American University.

-She's been making contacts all along with conservative political leaders and via the National Rifle Association and at least one religious organization.
+She has been making contacts all along with conservative political leaders and via the National Rifle Association and at least one religious organization.
 With the assistance of a few Americans, she has been making clear all along to people she met that she provides a channel back to Moscow, according to court documents.

-Butina's attorney argues the government's case is overblown.
+Butina's attorney argues that the government's case is overblown.
 He also denies the charges against her and says the worst crime she has committed is convening a few dinners.

 And for as much as the government has said about her in court documents, there are still wider questions about her case and the broader infiltration strategy.